Janison: More and more, a loose lip is hip

 “The matter is under investigation, so we cannot comment.”

-In this national political climate, such pious incantations seem to be declining in popularity after years of near-constant use.
+But in the current air of national scandal, these incantations become less routine every day.

-Start at the top.
-Don’t expect any of that “let-the-process-play-itself-out” stuff from President Donald Trump.
+For starters, we hear none of this standard “let-the-judicial-process-play-itself-out” stuff from President Donald Trump.

-He keeps condemning a continuing and duly authorized federal investigation as a “witch hunt.”
+Over and over, he scorns an authorized and active federal investigation as a baseless witch hunt.

-In turn, porn actress Stormy Daniels has her lawyer Michael Avenatti pressing her case so hard in the news media that both are achieving mega-fame.
+For their part, porn actress Stormy Daniels and her lawyer Michael Avenatti make so many public waves that aside from whatever they are seeking in court, both have won mega-fame.

-Their latest disclosure is a confirmed report that companies such as Novartis and AT&T poured hundreds of thousands of dollars into a firm called Essential Consultants.

-That entity belongs to Trump lawyer-fixer Michael Cohen, who paid $130,000 to Daniels, allegedly as hush money over an affair with Trump.
+Avenatti credibly disclosed that companies such as Novartis and AT&T, as well as billionaire Victor Vekselberg, poured millions into a firm called Essential Consultants.
+The entity belongs to Trump lawyer-fixer Michael Cohen, who paid $130,000 to Daniels, allegedly as hush money over an affair with Trump, the putative issue of her litigation.

-Another $500,000 allegedly came to Cohen from Viktor Vekselberg, who’s close to Russian President Vladimir Putin and the subject of current U.S. sanctions.

-No settlements, reports, verdicts or context were awaited before these tasty morsels came out.
+After the FBI raided Cohen’s office, Trump bemoaned the fate of his own attorney-client privilege — before it was known just what the seizure had yielded.

-After Cohen’s office was raided, Trump mourned the presumed death of attorney-client privilege.
-Trump advocate Rudy Giuliani, famous ever since he was a U.S. attorney, bizarrely called FBI agents “storm troopers.”
+Trump advocate Rudy Giuliani, who came up as a U.S. attorney, recently called FBI agents “storm troopers,” thus borrowing the hyperbole of mob lawyers and radical attorneys.

-Giuliani has been twisting, spinning and reversing his own statements so fervidly that some wonder if he’s acting as Trump’s legal representative in any normal sense of the term.
+Giuliani has appeared on TV so often and so feverishly that it becomes unclear if he’s acting as Trump’s legal representative in any effective way.

-Nobody else even remotely connected with Trump’s controversies — except special counsel Robert Mueller and his team — seems determined to withhold public comment.
+Except for special counsel Robert Mueller and his staff, nobody seems committed to withholding comment these days.

-Last week U.S. District Court Judge T.S.
-Ellis said a fraud case against former Trump campaign chairman Paul Manafort is about getting information “that would reflect on Mr. Trump and lead to his prosecution or impeachment or whatever.”
+Former FBI Director James Comey, whose firing could become part of a future justice-obstruction case, took public issue with U.S. District Judge T.S.
+Ellis blasting Mueller’s prosecution of ex-Trump campaign chairman Paul Manafort.

-On Tuesday, Mayor Bill de Blasio was asked if he thought departing Attorney General Eric T. Schneiderman should face criminal charges over his alleged abuse of women.
+Mayor Bill de Blasio was asked if he thought departing New York Attorney General Eric T. Schneiderman should face criminal charges over his alleged abuse of women.

 “Based on what I’ve read, yes,” de Blasio said.